nimbly/Resolve/README.md

 $resolve = new Resolve($container);
 ```

+## Use cases

+Use in your own project or library when you would like to leverage dependency injection decoupled from a specific `ContainerInterface` implmentation.

 ## Make

 The `make` method can instantiate any class you may need and resolve the constructor dependencies automatically from either the container instance or the optional parameters you provide.